monmohan/xferspdy/README.md

 # xferspdy

-The library currently provides binary diff and patch API in golang.
+This library provides binary diff and patch API in golang.
-The goal is provide faster data transfer over HTTP in future versions.

 #### Supported today:
 * Command line utilities to diff and patch binary files